A living wage meets a worker’s basic needs to maintain a safe, decent standard of living for the worker and their family.

 SAI & Living Wage

 SAI has included payment of a living wage as one of our core principles for decent work since our founding in 1997, long before the idea was widely accepted by other organizations and companies.
-Our SA8000 Standard has included a living wage requirement since the very beginning, and we have worked individually with brands and retailers for over 25 years on strategies to improve wages in their companies and supply chains.
+Our SA8000 Standard has emphasized the importance of a living wage for workers’ rights since the very beginning, and we have worked individually with brands and retailers for over 25 years on strategies to improve wages in their companies and supply chains.
 SAI works across all of our programs to advance decent wages, work towards a living wage, and promote decent work.
 Through rigorous analysis of policies and actions at both the management and operations levels, SAI strives to support organizations on every step of their living wage journeys.

 Our Living Wage Partnerships

 In 2013, SAI co-founded the Global Living Wage Coalition with other standard-setting organizations to establish a common definition of living wage, to promote a common and robust methodology for calculating a local living wage (The Anker Methodology), and to support living wage implementation work.
 The Coalition has two main pillars of work: research and implementation.

 The Anker Research Institute is a founding partner of and forms the research core of the Global Living Wage Coalition.
 Its mission is to engage in and disseminate high quality research, analysis, and training related to living wage and living income (based on the Anker methodology). the Global Living Wage Coalition.
 The Anker Research Institute produces its publicly available living wage and income studies, along a research network made up of dozens of individual researchers in various countries.
 SAI is the institutional host of the Research Network, lending support based on our long experience with developing and operating training programs and quality management systems.